How to Remote-Control Docking Projects During the Pandemic

 Ship repair is a highly competitive industry in which the business model of most shipyards appears to be based on winning projects through low but sometimes confusing and incomplete tenders where the real costs are hidden in the footnotes.
 The shipyards then hope to make a good profit through changes and additional work and through invoicing of the owner according to minimum quantities of work done, not according to the contract with variation orders.
 This approach makes cost control difficult.

 When comparing quotations, be careful to include realistic or conservative estimates whenever a yard has submitted an incomplete quotation.
 The aim should be to reach a fair apples-to-apples comparison where deviation costs, etc. are being taken into consideration.
-Download a free template here.
 Yards submitting a thorough quotation, having a record of a straight-forward approach to invoicing should be preferred.
 Such soft factors may be evaluated using a balanced scorecard.
-A free template here.

 Contract